genestack/user-tutorials/source/guide/using-genestack-browse-data_include.rst

    tutorial data flows and the ones found on the Dashboard;
 #. **Public experiments**: this is a feature we are particularly proud of
-   have pre-loaded the platform with thousands and thousands of publicly available experiments, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
-Currently, we have more than 110,000 experiments in our database.
+   have pre-loaded the platform with thousands and thousands of publicly available datasets, from public repositories such as GEO, ArrayExpress, SRA, and ENA.
+Currently, we have more than 110,000 datasets in our database.
 #. **Tutorials**: the folder contains files we use as examples during
    various tutorials.